dcarpintero/taxonomy-completion/README.md

 ## 4. Semantic Clustering

-The reduced (*title*:*abstract*) embeddings can be used as input features of a clustering algorithm, enabling the identification of related categories based on embedding distances.
+The reduced (*title*:*abstract*) embeddings can now be used as input features of a clustering algorithm, enabling the identification of related categories based on embedding distances.

 We have opted for [HDBSCAN](https://en.wikipedia.org/wiki/HDBSCAN) (Hierarchical Density-Based Spatial Clustering of Applications with Noise) [4], an advanced clustering algorithm that extends DBSCAN by adapting to varying density clusters.
 Unlike K-Means which requires pre-specifying the number of clusters, HDBSCAN has only one important hyperparameter, `n`, which establishes the minimum number of examples to include in a cluster.

 HDBSCAN works by first transforming the data space according to the density of the data points, making denser regions (areas where data points are close together in high numbers) more attractive for cluster formation.
 The algorithm then builds a hierarchy of clusters based on the minimum cluster size established by the hyperparameter `n`.
 This allows it to distinguish between noise (sparse areas) and dense regions (potential clusters).
-Finally, HDBSCAN condenses this hierarchy to derive the most persistent clusters, efficiently identifying clusters of different densities and shapes.
-As a density-based method, it can also detect outliers in the data.
+Finally, HDBSCAN condenses this hierarchy to derive the most persistent clusters, identifying clusters of different densities and shapes.
+As a density-based method, it can also detect outliers.

 ```python
 import hdbscan